 The atmospheric pressure on Earth at sea level is 14.69 psi.
 The average pressure on Mars is 0.087 psi.
 Humans definitely could not survive at this low pressure.
 We would always have to spend our time in a pressurized environment.3

 How Does Gravity on Mars Compare to the Earth?

 Gravity on Mars is generally only 38% that on Earth.
 Therefore, if you weight 170 lbs on Earth, you’d be 65 lbs on Mars.

-Gravity is a result of attraction between masses.
-The larger the mass of an object, the greater will be its gravity.
+Gravity is a result of the attraction between masses.
+The larger the mass of an object, the stronger will be its gravity.

-The gravity of the Sun keeps all the planets circling around it in our solar system, rather than flying away into the outer limits of the galaxy, just as the planets hold their moons from flying away.
+The gravity of the Sun keeps all the planets circling it in our solar system without flying away into the outer limits of the galaxy.
+The gravitational pull of the planets also holds their moons in orbit.

 Since Mars is smaller than Earth, as shown in the image below, its gravity is weaker.
 You might have seen videos of Neil Armstrong and Buzz Aldrin walk on the Moon on July 20, 1969.
 Their footing was strange as every step they took sent them hovering for a moment due to the weaker gravity.